friction2d/friction2d.github.io/_drafts/friction-100-rc1.md

 ### Expressions

 Several changes to the expression engine was introduced in this version.
 We got scene bindings and support for external JS functions/add-ons.
+Expression Presets have been added to speed up workflows.
+It allows to load, save, rename, import and export presets which bundling the code written in Bindings, Scripts (Calculate) and Definitions.

 * Editor: removed easing tab
 * UI/Font fixes in editor